amamitpandey/spring_tuts/Spring_questions.md

 BeanFactory and ApplicationContext both are Java interfaces and ApplicationContext extends BeanFactory.
 Both of them are configuration using XML configuration files.
 In short BeanFactory provides basic Inversion of control(IoC) and Dependency Injection (DI) features while ApplicationContext provides advanced features.

-# get nth salary
-## for all db
-SELECT name, salary from #Employee_table e1 WHERE n-1 = ( SELECT COUNT( DISTINCT salary FROM #Employee_table e2 WHERE e2.salary < e1.salary ))
-## for mysql
-SELECT salary from tbl_name ORDER BY salary DESC LIMIT BY n-1, 1

-# What’s the difference Between @Controller, @Component, @Repository, @SpringBootApplication and @Service Annotations in Spring?
+## What’s the difference Between @Controller, @Component, @Repository, @SpringBootApplication and @Service Annotations in Spring?
 @component : use in bean, model for easy to use, using @Autowire.
 @controller : behave as a logic controller build for normal html, js whether @RestController by default return xml/json response.
 @Repository : use with JPA interface for gather info form db, a persistence layer of connection